jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#symmetric_state_max_tag_len" name="symmetric_state_max_tag_len"></a> `symmetric_state_max_tag_len(handle: symmetric_state) -> (crypto_errno, size)`
-Return the maximum length of a for the current algorithm.
+Return the maximum length of an authentication tag for the current algorithm.

+This allows guests to compute the size required to store a ciphertext along with its authentication tag.

+The returned length may include the encryption mode's padding requirements in addition to the actual tag.

+For an encryption operation, the size of the output buffer should be `input_len + symmetric_state_max_tag_len()`.

+For a decryption operation, the size of the buffer that will store the decrypted data can be reduced to `ciphertext_len - symmetric_state_max_tag_len()` only if the algorithm is known to have a fixed tag length.

 ##### Params
 - <a href="#symmetric_state_max_tag_len.handle" name="symmetric_state_max_tag_len.handle"></a> `handle`: [`symmetric_state`](#symmetric_state)